How to take a headshot – 15 tips from a professional headshot photographer.

 Why should you use photos of yourself as a part of your personal brand?

-As much as we hate it, people make quick judgements.
-So it’s important that your brand is represented correctly.
+It’s important that your brand is represented correctly.
 Be honest, and be yourself.
 People do business with those they know, like and trust.

 15 tips to taking a headshot at home